suyash-thakur/rouletteBackend/README.md

 # Online Roullete

 An online roullete that brings the experience of casino to your mobile phone.
 Play with other players realtime and win some coins.
+Download the [APK](https://drive.google.com/file/d/1g41uG7IRM8kGiDzfw6HDEPB2cboSUFPz/view?usp=sharing) and give it a try.

 ## API Reference